Data Curation at Scale

 Epoch AI projects that high-quality text data available on the public internet will be effectively exhausted by 2026 to 2028.
 Current large models already train on significant fractions of all available web text.
 This "data wall" is driving three parallel responses: (1) synthetic data generation at scale, (2) multimodal training that incorporates images, video, and audio alongside text, and (3) improved data efficiency through better curation and deduplication.
 Legal challenges around copyrighted training data add further pressure.
 How the field navigates this constraint will shape the next generation of LLMs.

-Model-guided data selection.
 Traditional data curation relies on heuristic filters and human-crafted rules.
 The frontier is moving toward model-based curation, where a trained model scores and selects its own training data.
 DCLM (DataComp for Language Models, 2024) showed that training a simple classifier on quality examples can filter web data more effectively than any heuristic pipeline.
 Influence functions and data attribution methods (TRAK, Datamodels) take this further by identifying which training examples most affect specific model behaviors, enabling targeted data curation for capability development.
-Synthetic data generation (Section 12.1) is also emerging as a complement to web-scraped data, particularly for reasoning and instruction-following capabilities.
+Synthetic data generation (Section 17.1) is also emerging as a complement to web-scraped data, particularly for reasoning and instruction-following capabilities.

 What's Next?